mohas95/RPi_control_center/README.md

 ## Change Log

+### 0.1.2
+- fix minor error in test and example code

 ### 0.1.1
 - Change host to github for better community issue tracking and documentation, functionally the same as previous version
 - gitlab will be used as a mirror